Deciding which college is the best choice for your student requires viewing it from several angles—academically, socially, and financially.

 Understand Scholarships and Grants

 Scholarships and grants are free money that does not need to be paid back.
-Scholarships can be merit-, interest- or need-based, while grants are generally need-based.
+Scholarships can be merit-, interest-, or need-based, while grants are generally need-based.
 They can cover one year of college to all four years as long as the student maintains the eligibility requirements.
 For example, scholarships usually require the student to maintain a certain GPA, but some may have income requirements as well.
-It’s vital that you grasp the differences between and terms of your scholarships and grants.
-If your award letter seems unclear, Jodi Okun, founder of College Financial Aid Advisors, recommends searching the college website for the grant or scholarship name or calling the financial aid office.
+It’s vital that you grasp the differences between and terms of your student’s scholarships and grants.
+If the award letter seems unclear, Jodi Okun, founder of College Financial Aid Advisors, recommends searching the college website for the grant or scholarship name or calling the financial aid office.

 Understand How Work-Study Works